GDBobby/MapleAssistant/readme.txt

 ~~~~~~~~~~~~~~
 Things that need testing :
-how bstep and bot interact, currently im assuming the first bot after bstep is a free cast, and finishes before bstep does
 attack speed on bucc skills, currently using vanilla speeds
 attack speed on Dark Impale (DrK), currently using crusher speeds
 attack speed on all Cygnus skills, some unimplemented, nightwalker is using Night Lord speeds, using Vampire vanilla